LISA PAGE HISTORY | Joseph Scodney

 By John Solomon

-“there’s no big there, there.”
+Some Lisa Page History: “There’s no big there, there.”
 Peter Strozk text to FBI lawyer Lisa Page, whom he was having an affair with.

 THIS MEANS THAT STROZK, HAVING ALREADY BEGUN THE FBI RUSSIAN COLLUSION INVESTIGATION, KNEW THERE WAS NOTHING THERE REGARDING RUSSIAN COLLUSION.
 THE TEXT IS SENT IN A BACK AND FORTH WITH PAGE AS STROZK TRIES TO DECIDE AS TO WHETHER OR NOT HE SHOULD JOIN NEWLY APPOINTED SPECIAL COUNSEL ROBERT MUELLER’S TEAM.